neondatabase/website/content/docs/guides/vercel-app.md

 ![Create naturesnap project](/docs/guides/ns_create_project.png)

-Upon creating the project, you are presented with a dialog that provides connection details for the project.
-Passwords are reset in a later step, so you don't need this information yet.
-You can close the dialog.
+Upon creating the project, you are presented with a dialog that provides connection details for your default project user.
+You can save the connection details, but a different user will be created for the application to access the database.

 ## Prepare your Neon project